Required Travel Documentation and Information for Cruise Vacations

 How do I certify that I am travelling under one of the OFAC-approved categories of travel?

-Click here to download the the certification form for each guest.
+Click here to link to the certification form.
+One per guest.

-Certification must be received by Norwegian no later than 30 days prior to the departure date and may be sent by email to NCLVISA@ncl.com.
+Certification must be received by Norwegian no later than 3 days prior to the departure date.
 Please be advised that guests will not be able to board the vessel without having first completed the form.

 All guests will be self-certifying which means that they are solely responsible for arranging a full-time schedule of OFAC-compliant activities, as explained above.
 These activities may include excursions provided by Norwegian or activities arranged by guests themselves.

 How do I prove compliance with OFAC requirements during my cruise?

 All travelers to Cuba must be able to prove that their trip was comprised of OFAC-compliant activities.
 Guests should keep a log of their activities and keep the log for 5 years.

 Will non-U.S. guests be allowed to travel on these sailings?

 Yes.
 As with travelers from the United States, non-U.S. guests will need to certify that they are traveling under one of the approved OFAC categories, keep records of their activities and sign affidavits confirming they are doing so.